Repaired SpaceX rocket to fly by early December, company says

 The Falcon 9, which failed after 18 successful flights, will carry a communications satellite for Luxembourg-based SES SA.

+The rocket also will deliver a tiny satellite for SpacePharma, a privately owned Israeli startup, which developed a miniaturized laboratory for microgravity research.
+A countdown clock on display at the SpacePharma congress exhibit pegs the Falcon 9 launch for Dec.
+1.

-Privately owned SpaceX is also expected to attempt to land the rocket’s first-stage on a platform in the ocean after the second-stage takes over to deliver the SES satellite into orbit.
+Privately owned SpaceX also is expected to attempt to land the rocket’s first-stage on a platform in the ocean after the second-stage takes over to deliver the SES and SpacePharma satellites into orbit.

 To try to achieve that, California-based SpaceX will use a more powerful version of the Falcon 9 than it has flown previously.
 SpaceX wants to return its rockets so they can be refurbished and reflown, slashing launch costs.